Residential Care

 Welcome Home

-Our residential care program provides round-the-clock care, 365 days a year to individuals with developmental disabilities and complex care needs, such as cerebral palsy, down syndrome, muscular dystrophy and more.
-Children are supported in community-based residences with trained and motivated staff, and receive care tailored to suit their specific medical, physical and emotional needs.
-As part of our independent, community living model, most children go to school during the day, and all children take part in recreation and leisure activities.
-Safehaven designates one staff for every two residents, and works closely with families to establish routines and an understanding of your child’s needs.
+Children are supported in community-based residences with trained and motivated staff and receive care that is tailored and unique to their specific medical, physical, emotional, and social needs.
+As part of our independent, community living model, most children attend school during the day, and all children take part in recreation and leisure activities.
+Safehaven designates one staff for every two residents and works closely with each family to establish routines and an understanding of your child’s needs.

 Our Facilities

-Nestled in some of Toronto’s most desirable residential neighbourhoods, Safehaven properties are indistinguishable from every other house on the block – that’s because we want all our clients to feel that #WeBelong in an independent, community-based care setting: they are coming home, not visiting a medical facility.
-Thanks to our generous community partners and sponsors, all of our residential and respite facilities have received major renovations within the last three years, including upgraded technology and accessibility improvements.
+Nestled in some of Toronto’s most desirable residential neighbourhoods, Safehaven homes are indistinguishable from every other house on the block – that’s because we want all of our clients to feel that #WeBelong in an independent, community-based care setting: they call our sites home.
+Our clients feel a sense of belonging within the community that they reside in.

 “I love how homey Safehaven feels.
 The whole environment is so warm and inviting.”